braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_archival.md

 ## Customizing your user archival policy

-Braze provides data orchestrations features that make it quick and easy to customize your user archival policy.
+Braze provides data orchestrations features that allow you to customize your user archival policy.
 Create a user archival policy that gives you the best of both worlds with the Canvas [User Update]({{site.baseurl}}/user_update/) component.

 This allows you to: